-Dr. Joshua Schein, a Chief Executive Officer of the Company, has an employment agreement with the Company which expires in December 2000 and is cancelable by the Company only for cause, as defined in the agreement.
+Dr. Joshua Schein, our Chief Executive Officer, has an employment agreement which expires in December 2000 and can be canceled by us only for cause, as defined in the agreement.
 Dr. Schein currently receives an annual base salary of \$225,000 and 16,667 stock options per year, exercisable at the fair market value on the date of grant, and is eligible to receive additional stock options and bonuses at the discretion of the Board of Directors.
-In addition, Dr. Schein will receive a cash payment equal to 1.5% of the total consideration received by the Company in a transaction resulting in a change of ownership of at least 50% of the outstanding Common Stock of the Company.
+In addition, Dr. Schein will receive a cash payment equal to 1.5% of the total consideration received by us in a transaction resulting in a change of ownership of at least 50% of our outstanding common stock.

-Judson Cooper, a Chairman of the Board of Directors of the Company, has an employment agreement with the Company which expires in December 2000 and is cancelable by the Company only for cause, as defined in the agreement.
+Judson Cooper, our Chairman of the Board of Directors, has an employment agreement which expires in December 2000 and can be canceled by us only for cause, as defined in the agreement.
 Mr. Cooper currently receives an annual base salary of \$225,000 and 16,667 stock options per year, exercisable at the fair market value on the date of grant, and is eligible to receive additional stock options and bonuses at the discretion of the Board of Directors.
-In addition, Mr. Cooper will receive a cash payment equal to 1.5% of the total consideration received by the Company in a transaction resulting in a change of ownership of at least 50% of the outstanding Common Stock of the Company.
+In addition, Mr. Cooper will receive a cash payment equal to 1.5% of the total consideration received by us in a transaction resulting in a change of ownership of at least 50% of our outstanding common stock.

-Thomas Konatich became Chief Financial Officer of the Company as of April 1, 1998.
-Mr. Konatich's employment agreement with the Company expires on April 1, 2000 and is cancelable by the Company only for cause, as defined in the agreement.
-Mr. Konatich receives an annual base salary of \$170,000 and received options to purchase 95,000 shares of Common Stock, exercisable at the fair market value on April 1, 1998.
+Thomas Konatich became our Chief Financial Officer as of April 1, 1998.
+Mr. Konatich's employment agreement expires on April 1, 2000 and can be canceled by us only for cause, as defined in the agreement.
+Mr. Konatich receives an annual base salary of \$170,000 and received options to purchase 95,000 shares of common stock, exercisable at the fair market value on April 1, 1998.
 The options vest on a pro rata basis on the first, second, third and fourth anniversaries of the agreement.
 Mr. Konatich is also eligible to receive additional stock options and bonuses at the discretion of the Board of Directors.

-Dr. Dennis Hruby, Vice President of Research of the Company, has an employment agreement with the Company which expires on January 1, 2000 and is cancelable by the Company only for cause, as defined in the agreement.
-Dr. Hruby received options to purchase 40,000 shares of Common Stock at an exercise price of \$4.63 per share.
+Dr. Dennis Hruby, our Vice President of Research, has an employment agreement which expires on January 1, 2001 and can be canceled by us upon three months notice.
+Dr. Hruby received options to purchase 40,000 shares of common stock at an exercise price of \$4.63 per share.
 The options become exercisable on a pro rata basis on the first, second, third and fourth anniversaries of the agreement.
 Dr. Hruby is eligible to receive additional stock options and bonuses at the discretion of the Board of Directors.